 Midwife Negligence Claims Solicitors

-Our medical negligence team specialise in midwife negligence claims.
+Our medical negligence solicitors specialise in midwife negligence claims.
 Our specialist solicitors have won compensation for mothers and newborns who have suffered injuries through midwife error and medical negligence:

 - during pregnancy